tramtran0497/TeeTea-Fullstack/README.md

 - Forms should be refactored and can communicate with API.

 #### Having no account
 1. Designing and creating content for `Delivery Policy and Services`.
+(Done, but lack of feature click label => showing content)
 2. Application job form is sent directly the TeeTea email and response confirm email through `Emailjs`.
 3. Fetching data method get all products/ news/ events/ jobs from API.
 4. Setup saving list cart, theme at local storage.